GregRos/zenesis/packages/zenesis/README.md

 # Zenesis
+Zenesis is a TypeScript **metaprogramming framework** for constructing type declarations.

+Zenesis lets you construct types structurally rather than syntactically, representing each type expression and declaration using an object.
+These objects can then be composed to construct more complicated types.

+All of this is done using a domain-specific API that encodes the entirety of your generated types into the type system.
+This means both you and the compiler can

+using a domain-specific API that resembles the types being generated.
+This API supports nearly all type system constructs, with [[Limitations|few exceptions]].

+Zenesis differs greatly from code generation tools you may be familiar with in many crucial aspects.

+1.

+Zenesis s built on `zod`, and expands on its work by embedding more of the language into itself.
+A `zenesis` schema will, with some restrictions,

+Zenesis is based on `zod` schemas.

 Zenesis is a new way of generating TypeScript type declarations. `zenesis` is built on `zod` and wouldn’t be possible without it.

 ![[Zenesis Schema.svg]]